 4. Severity of the decision

-The request for an appeal should be submitted in writing to the Director of Marketing and Communications within 10 working days of the complainant receiving the complaints report from the stage 2.
-The Director of Marketing and Communications will forward the appeal on to the Chief Executive and President who will consider the appeal.
+The request for an appeal should be submitted in writing to the Director of Central Services within 10 working days of the complainant receiving the complaints report from the stage 2.
+The Director of Central Services will forward the appeal on to the Chief Executive and President who will consider the appeal.

 The Chief Executive and President will inform the complainant of his/her/their decision, in writing, within 10 working days after the appeal application.
 If it is not possible to comply with these timescales (for example if further enquiries are necessary), the complainant will be informed of the delay, the reason for it and when he/she can expect to receive the decision.